 Modest growth in R&D intensity across the world

-In the 2030 Agenda, governments pledged to substantially increase public and private spending on R&D. Since the turn of the millennium, the global gross expenditure on R&D has increased from US$730 billion to an estimated US$1.9 trillion in 2016, adjusted to(see table 1).
+In the 2030 Agenda, governments pledged to substantially increase public and private spending on research and development (R&D).
+This is an essential determinant of structural transformation and a shift to high-tech manufacturing, as described above.
+Since the turn of the millennium, the global gross expenditure on R&D has increased from US$730 billion to an estimated US$1.9 trillion in 2016, adjusted to(see table 1).
 Over 80 per cent of world R&D spending is taking place in the ten leading economies.
-In PPP-adjusted value terms, the leading countries are the United States (US$511 billion), China (US$451 billion), Japan (US$169 billion), and Germany (US$118 billion) (see table 1).
+In PPP-adjusted value terms, the leading countries are the United States (US$511 billion), China (US$451 billion), Japan (US$169 billion), and Germany (US$118 billion).